-- Kidsdata.org, a program of the Lucile Packard Foundation for Children's Health, promotes the health and well being of children in California by providing an easy to use resource that offers high-quality, wide-ranging, local data to those who work on behalf of children.
+- Kidsdata.org, a program of Population Reference Bureau (PRB), promotes the health and well being of children in California by providing an easy-to-use resource that offers high quality, wide ranging, local data to those who work on behalf of children.

-- Through kidsdata.org, the foundation aims to raise the visibility of key issues affecting California's children and make it easy for leaders and policymakers to use data in their work, whether that’s assessing community needs, setting priorities, tracking progress, making program or policy decisions, preparing grant proposals and reports, or other work.
+- Kidsdata.org aims to raise the visibility of key issues affecting California's children and families and to make it easy for leaders and policymakers to use data in assessing community needs, setting priorities, tracking progress, making program and policy decisions, preparing grant proposals and reports, and other work.

-- Find tips about using kidsdata.org, read examples of how other people are using it, or share your own example in the Data in Action section.
+- Find tips on using kidsdata.org, read examples of how others are using our data, or share your own example in our Data in Action section.

-- Note that the data on kidsdata.org have not been tested for statistical significance, except in a few cases where noted.
-Apparent trends over time and differences across regions and among demographic groups may or may not be statistically significant.
+- Note that data on kidsdata.org have not been tested for statistical significance.
+Apparent trends over time or differences across regions or populations may not be statistically significant.

 Where Do the Data Come From?

-- The data on kidsdata.org are compiled from more than 35 trusted public sources.
-The source for each indicator is provided below the tables/graphs on every data page (for example, see this page).
+- Data on kidsdata.org are compiled from more than 35 trusted public sources.
+An indicator's data source is provided with every data visualization (see this page for an example).

-- Data on the site are continually updated.
+- Data on the site are updated continually.